MatheusBS22/MatheusBS22/README.md

 - 👀 I’m interested in learn more than i'm know
 - 🌱 I’m currently learning PY,jS,CSS,HTML,GML,3D modelling
 - 💞️ I’m looking to collaborate on simple projects(Im haven't so many time)
-- 📫 How to reach me i'm don't know
+- 📫 How to reach me just send a email for matheus.sousa2@gmail.com

 <!---
 MatheusBS22/MatheusBS22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.